 This way, the potential candidate can use the information to tailor their resume and may connect to your company by replying in video form.
 An introductory video can even generate excitement about the position.

 If the remote worker is a vital part of your team, you must offer the same benefits as a worker with a desk at the office.
-Provide the employee health insurance, vacation benefits and hourly or salary increases.
+Provide the employee with health insurance, vacation benefits and hourly or salary increases.
 It’s possible to have just as much turnover from remote workers as in-office ones.

 Especially if someone is new to remote work, it can be easy to take advantage of them.
 For example, remote workers might not be aware of job description boundaries or know that they don’t have to be on call 24/7.